jrasmusson/ios-starter-kit/basics/UITextField/UITextField.md

 }
 ```

+## endEditting vs resignFirstResponder

+Another way to dismiss the keyboard is to call `endEditting` on a `UIView` containing a `UITextField`.
+Which is better?

+resignFirstResponder() is good when you know which text field has the keyboard.
+It’s direct.
+It’s efficient.
+Use it when you have the `UITextField` causing the keyboard to appear and you want to give it up.

+`endEditing` is actually a method on the `UIView`.
+Use this when you don’t know who caused the keyboard to appear or you don’t have reference to the `UITextField` currenty in focus.
+It searches all the subviews in the view hierarchy until it finds the one holding the first responder status and then asks it to give it up.
+Not as efficient.
+But it works too (just more broadly).

 ## Different keyboards

 iOS lets you choose from a vareity of keyboards when accepting user input.
 Simply change the `keyboardType` on `UITextField` set display various kinds.